legislation/data-documentation/model/uris/reference.md

 <code>http://[]()www[]().legislation.gov.uk/id/{[type](/developer/uris#type)}/{[year](/developer/uris#year)}/{[number](/developer/uris#number)}\[/{[section](/developer/uris#section)}\]</code>

 However, legislation is often quoted without a chapter number, which can make it hard to automatically construct these URIs.
-If you don't know the chapter number for a piece of legislation, you can use a search URI of the form:
+If you don’t know the chapter number for a piece of legislation, you can use a search URI of the form:

 `http://www.legislation.gov.uk/id?title={title}`